gmacario/easy-build/build-yocto-genivi/README.md

 ## Running the Docker inside a container

-Prerequisite: the Docker image is already locally.
+Prerequisite: the Docker image is already available locally.

 As before, several options are possible.